mullvad/win-split-tunnel/leaktest/README.md

 ### `st2`

-Evaluate whether existing connections are blocked when an app becomes split.
+Evaluate whether existing connections are blocked when an app becomes excluded.

 It's desirable that an app exists exclusively on one side of the tunnel, and never on both sides at the same time.
-For an app that has active connections in the tunnel, and then becomes split, we verify that the existing connections are blocked.
+For an app that has active connections in the tunnel, and then becomes excluded, we verify that the existing connections are blocked.

 `leaktest st2 [tcp/udp]`

 ### `st3`

-Evaluate whether split connections are blocked when an app stops being split.
+Evaluate whether excluded connections are blocked when an app stops being excluded.

 This is similar to `st2`, in that it's testing for the same properties, but the inverse scenario.